Vivitrol for Opioid and Alcohol Addiction: Side Effects, Benefits & Risks

 What Is Vivitrol?

 Vivitrol, the injectable form of naltrexone, is an opioid antagonist.
 As an antagonist, it binds opioid receptors without turning them on.
-In occupying the opioid receptors, Vivitrol prevents the potentially harmful side effects of opioids; side effects such as reduced breathing and circulatory collapse.
-The medication also works to reduce cravings and the desire to use.
+By blocking opioid receptors, Vivitrol prevents the potentially harmful opioid side effects.
+These include reduced breathing and circulatory collapse.
+The medication also works to reduce cravings and urges for opioids.
+The Food and Drug Administration (FDA) approved Vivitrol for alcohol dependence in April 2006.
+Four years later, it was approved for opioid dependence in October 2010.

 How Does Vivitrol Work?